unstubbable/custom-tslint-formatters/README.md

 <img width="603" alt="custom tslint formatter grouped" src="docs/screenshots/grouped.png">

+Errors are printed with a red position (`row:column`), warnings are printed with a yellow position.

 ### `vscode`

 This is a technical formatter that can be used as input for a task in Visual Studio Code to lint all files in a project.